UoA-eResearch/dashboard-ui/README.md

 During the CI/CD process (see below), the credentials must be available in the Jenkins server.
 The [Jenkinsfile](Jenkinsfile) picks up the credentials and sets them as environment variables using the withCredentials() plugin.

+### Running e2e tests on Browserstack
+[Browserstack]() allows you to run automated Selenium testing on a range of different desktop and mobile browsers.
+The configuration for running our e2e tests on Browserstack is here: [Browserstack Config](e2e/protractor.conf.browserstack-remote.js).
+To use Browserstack you must set the Browserstack username and access key in your environment variables.
+Get the username and access key by logging into Browserstack with the Developer uoaeresearch google account.
+Once you have the credentials set up, run the e2e tests on Browserstack using the following command (replace baseUrl with whatever instance of the app you want to test against):
+`"node_modules/.bin/protractor" e2e/protractor.conf.browserstack-remote.js --baseUrl https://eresearch-dashboard.sandbox.amazon.auckland.ac.nz/`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).